sumitasr/sumitasr/README.md

   </h1>
 </div>

 My name is Sumit!
-If you have any questions, want to collaborate, or are looking for some custom development or consultation feel free to reach me here.
+If you have any questions or want to collaborate feel free to reach me here.
 Hope to hear from you!

 <!--
 **sumitsb/sumitsb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.